 Writing is Live celebrates the diversity and strength of new theatrical voices while simultaneously exploring the meaning of text in performance.
-Performance writing may take forms complete and incomplete, narrative and imagistic, compact or durational, so the festival stresses and plays with the idea of the Live, allowing the development and evolution of new work in conversation with the writer, directors, actors, designers, and audience.
+Performance writing takes forms complete and incomplete, narrative and imagistic, compact and durational.
+As such, the festival plays with the idea of the live, allowing the development and evolution of new work in conversation with the writer, directors, actors, designers, and audience.
 All are collaborators in the exciting life of the new performance script.

 The festival (formerly the New Plays Festival) is made possible through support from an endowed fund for the Adele Kellenberg Seaver ’49 Professorship in Literary Arts.
 Every year, the festival presents a combonation of readings and workshop productions of new plays by graduate theatre artists from Brown and one or more productions by undergraduate Writing for Performance concentrators.
 The plays are acted and directed by students in the Brown/Trinity M.F.A. program, Brown University’s undergraduate programs, and the community at large.

-Our texts may take forms narrative and imagistic, compact or durational, sited in a theater or – anywhere else.
+Texts may take forms narrative or imagistic, compact or durational, sited in a theater or – anywhere else.
 Our scripts may feature improvisation, orature, music, dance, video… noise and hospitality and activism and any manner of human behavior.

 With any questions or to schedule an interview with any of the festival’s participants, including the graduating M.F.A. playwrights, please contact us at email@example.com